Table of Contents

 Measuring the impressions, tweets and reach

-There you will see all the important stats.
+There you will see all the important stats (such as total number of tweets or the tweetreach).
 Our recommendation at this point is to create binders to get stats on particular terms.
 For example, let’s create a binder with the words: “thanks” “thank you”.
 We will see how many people say thanks to @BrandUSA.
 To create a binder we will do it the same way we did before.
 In this case, we have 93 tweets saying thanks: 46 tweets and 47 retweets.
 This way you can curate your content a lot.
 Our Twitter Impact reports have no limits.
 You can create as many binders as you want to organize and classify the information.
 From each binder, you get the general statistics.
 In addition, in the classification panel, you will be able to read all the tweets of each one of the binders.

 If you are a Tweet Binder PRO user, you can create a real time Twitter report and the stats and binders will be updated on their own.
 Moreover, the reports include the most complete metrics.
 More Twitter metrics will be treated in another post for they are very important.
 Both metrics combined will give you a full overview of the activity of any account on Twitter.
 Please, feel free to contact us if you need more information or if you want to learn more about how to track Twitter mentions.
 We will be more than happy to help you.